Skip to Main Content

 Historic Charleston

-From beautiful Waterfront Park with its famous Pineapple Fountain to Magnolia Plantation and Gardens, Charleston is like stepping into a time warp from a bygone era.
+From beautiful Waterfront Park, with its famous Pineapple Fountain, to Magnolia Plantation and Gardens, Charleston is like stepping into a time warp from a bygone era.
 Charleston is one of the most beautiful places in South Carolina.
-Road Scholar recommends visiting Charleston City Market, four blocks of open-air shops.
+Road Scholar recommends visiting the Charleston City Market, a four-block stretch of open-air shops.
 Enjoy sweetgrass basket-weaving demos and a tour of the only tea plantation in the U.S.

-Historic Charleston has much to offer visitors, and Road Scholar wants to share it with you on the Signature City Charleston six-day tour.
+Historic Charleston has much to offer visitors, and Road Scholar invites you to explore it on the Signature City Charleston six-day tour.

 Middleton Place

 The world’s most famous live Southern Oak is located in Angel Oak Park on Johns Island and is believed to be between 400 and 500 years old.
-This Angel Oak has survived natural disasters, including hurricanes, standing at 66.5 feet tall and 28 feet in circumference.
+This Angel Oak Tree has survived natural disasters, including hurricanes, standing at 66.5 feet tall and 28 feet in circumference.
 The Angel Oak lives in Angel Oak Park, rumored to be haunted by ghosts.
-Johns Island is home to hundreds of species of birds, deer, alligators, bobcats, and coyotes.
+As for the living, Johns Island is home to hundreds of species of birds, deer, alligators, bobcats and coyotes, which can equally be spooky in their own right.

 Pinckney Island National Wildlife Refuge